My Haas Welcome,

 5. Set the volt meter to DC.
 Check for +12Vdc supply voltage at J20 you should measure approximately +12Vdc.
 If this voltage is lower than +11Vdc or not present make sure J20 connector is properly seated, and trace the voltage back to the LVPS.
 Refer to the above electrical diagram.

 6. The SKBIF PCB generates +3.3Vdc, +5Vdc.
-Check these voltages at the following test points (TP).
+Check these voltages at the following test points.

-• Put the black probe at TP (GND) [4] and the red probe at TP (+3.3Vdc) [1] you should measure approximately +3.3Vdc.
+• Put the black probe on the screw (ground) [4] and the red probe at TP14 (+3.3Vdc) [1] you should measure approximately +3.3Vdc.

-• Put the black probe at TP (GND) [4] and the red probe at TP (+5Vdc) [2] you should measure approximately +5Vdc.
+• Put the black probe on the screw (ground) [4] and the red probe at TP13 (+5Vdc) [2] you should measure approximately +5Vdc.

-• Put the black probe at TP (GND) [4] and the red probe at TP (+12Vdc) [3] you should measure approximately +12Vdc.
+• Put the black probe on the screw (ground) [4] and the red probe at TP12 (+12Vdc) [3] you should measure approximately +12Vdc.

 If these voltages are low or no voltage is measured, disconnect all the connectors from the SKBIF PCB except the J20 connector, and measure again.
 If after doing this there is still no voltage then the SKBIF PCB is defective.